DFPercush/PhysicalQuantity/README.txt

 System requirements:
-	- A C++ compiler which supports:
-		- classes with overloaded operators
-		- __inline functions in headers (TODO: Optional #define NO_INLINE)
+	All you really need is a rudimentary C++ compiler that can handle classes with overloaded operators.
+There are several preprocessor options for compilers and target systems which lack certain features like 'new' and 'printf'.
+Some of the nice features you can use if you have them are:

 	- (optional) literal operators (C++11), with preprocessor option e.g. 12_km
-			#define NO_LITERALS
+		#define NO_LITERALS to disable

 	- (optional) 'new' dynamic memory allocation can be utilized for convenience during text output / toString(), but is not strictly required
-			#define NO_NEW
+		#define NO_NEW to disable

-		- (optional) try/throw/catch exception handling,
+	- (optional) try/throw/catch exception handling
-			: see "Error handling" below
+		See "Error handling" below
-			#define NO_THROW
+		#define NO_THROW to use error callback instead

-	- (optional) approx. 1KB of ROM space for static constants, hash tables, etc.
+	- (optional) approx. 1KB of ROM space for hash tables.
+	    This speeds up parsing and output.
-		#define NO_HASHING
+		#define NO_HASHING to disable.

-	- (TODO - not yet implemented)  Does not need templates or STL support.
+	- Does not require templates or STL support.

+	- std::string toString() is optional.
+Can write text output to a static buffer via sprint(buf, len);

+	- Comes with a CSubString class (alias csubstr) which has a lot of the functionality of std::strings without the memory overhead.
+It stores a pointer and offsets to a single immutable source string, and can be useful for read only operations like parsing, chopping, slicing and dicing.

+	For any of these #define options, you can either uncomment the related line in the header, you can #define the option in your source file before #including the header, or you can pass the #define as an argument to the compiler.
+All this flexibility does makes it necessary, however, to check that various modules are compiled with the same configuration as their dependencies.
+There is an easy macro for this purpose called 'PQHeaderOptionsMatch'.
+Here's an example:

+	#include <PhysicalQuantity.h>
+	int main() {
+		if (!PQHeaderOptionsMatch) {
+			printf("Error: library code was compiled with different header options.\n");
+			return 1;
+		}
+		...
+	}

 Performance: